chenyyxx/DataIntegration/README.md

 Description: Function to filter only bi-allelic cases in the data

 Args:
-- df (pandas.Data.Frame): The data frame to be filtered.
+- df (pandas.DataFrame): The data frame to be filtered.
 - rest (boolean): value indicating wether or not to keep (mark only) the non-bi-allelic cases.
 Default to False.

 Returns:
-- pandas.Data.Frame: return filtered data in the form of pandas Data.Frame.
+- pandas.DataFrame: return filtered data in the form of pandas DataFrame.

 Example:
 ```python